adam-cowley/adam-cowley.github.io/src/content/about/index.md

 During the day I work as a **Developer Advocate** at [Neo4j](https://neo4j.com), teaching Developers and Data Scientists how to build applications through [GraphAcademy](https://graphacademy.neo4j.com).

-Away from the computer, I am a sports fan - in particular I enjoy watching live football, playing snooker and pool.
+Away from the computer, I am a sports fan - in particular I enjoy [watching (and analysing) football](/posts/analysing-football-events-neo4j), playing snooker and pool.

 ## Speaker Bio